2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 These conditions apply only if the channel is closed (i.e., a commitment transaction is published on-chain) while the HTLC is still active on Lightning, meaning the payment between Alice and Bob has not yet been finalized, and the HTLCs have not yet expired.
 Thanks to these conditions, Suzie can recover the 40,000 satoshis of the HTLC owed to her by providing _s_.
 Otherwise, Alice recovers the funds after the expiration of the timelock, because if Suzie does not know _s_, it means she has not transferred the 40,000 satoshis to Bob, and therefore, Alice's funds are not owed to her.

 Furthermore, if the channel is closed while several HTLCs are pending, there will be as many additional outputs as there are ongoing HTLCs.
-If the channel is not closed, then after the expiration or success of the Lightning payment, new commitment transactions are created to reflect the new, now stable, state of the channel, that is, without any pending HTLCs.
+If the channel is not closed, new commitment transactions are created after the expiration or success of the Lightning payment to reflect the new, stable state of the channel, which is now without any pending HTLCs.
 The outputs related to the HTLCs can therefore be removed from the commitment transactions.
 ![LNP201](assets/en/60.webp)

 Finally, in the case of a cooperative channel closure while an HTLC is active, Alice and Suzie stop accepting new payments and wait for the resolution or expiration of the ongoing HTLCs.
 This allows them to publish a lighter closing transaction, without the outputs related to the HTLCs, thereby reducing fees and avoiding the wait for a possible timelock.